MKand/movie-guru/README.md

 This will trigger a pipeline that creates the required infrastructure on GCP.
 The process will take approximately **10-15 minutes** to complete.

+**Note**: The setup of the Identity Platform and Firebase Auth through Terraform is a bit fragile.
+You might need to manually reconfigure it if the deployed application is creating auth issues.

 ## Step 3: Get Firebase Web app Configuration

 Once the infrastructure setup is complete, go to the **Firebase Console**: